-Work categories:Transforming Films Sculptures Chinese Whispers Dutch Masters - Flower Paintings Dutch Masters - Portraits Pixelated Paintings Neon Line Drawings Composite Portraits Light Paintings Neon Details Grid Pictures Spectrum Circles Luminograms Vertical Lines Colour Spirals Light Drawings Multi-Coloured Lines Neon Landscapes Mag Lights Coloured Light Projections Light Paintings Harmonographs Orbs Photographs Icelandic Poppies Ben-Day Dot Postcard Details Painting Photographs Paint Pigment Photographs Paper Photograph Paper Photograms Yoga Photograms Diamond Photograms Touched Other Photograms Neon Works Neon Line Drawings Postcards from Vegas Neon Light Works Miscellaneous Sculptures Unconscious Paintings Public Perception of Colour
+Work categories:Transforming Films Sculptures Chinese Whispers Dutch Golden Age - Flower Paintings Dutch Golden Age - Portraits Pixelated Paintings Neon Line Drawings Composite Portraits Light Paintings Neon Details Grid Pictures Spectrum Circles Luminograms Vertical Lines Colour Spirals Light Drawings Multi-Coloured Lines Neon Landscapes Mag Lights Coloured Light Projections Light Paintings Harmonographs Orbs Photographs Icelandic Poppies Ben-Day Dot Postcard Details Painting Photographs Paint Pigment Photographs Paper Photograph Paper Photograms Yoga Photograms Diamond Photograms Touched Other Photograms Neon Works Neon Line Drawings Postcards from Vegas Neon Light Works Miscellaneous Sculptures Unconscious Paintings Public Perception of Colour

 RN1101Bronze Oak Grove2017